THIS DATE IN HISTORY: July 31

 St. Louis has NHL career highs of 43 goals and 102 points in 2006-07 and wins another scoring title in 2012-13 with 60 points in 48 games during the lockout-shortened season.
 The Lightning trade him to the New York Rangers late in 2013-14, and he plays a key role in their run to the Cup Final, where they lose in five games to the Los Angeles Kings.
 St. Louis retires one year later with 1,033 points (391 goals, 642 assists) in 1,134 NHL games.

-He is elected to the Hockey Hall of Fame in 2018.
+He is inducted into the Hockey Hall of Fame in 2018.

-He's also the first of three generations of Hextalls in the NHL; sons Dennis and Bryan each plays more than 500 games, and grandson Ron, a goaltender, wins the Calder and Conn Smythe trophies with the Philadelphia Flyers in 1987.
-Ron finishes his playing career in 1999 with 296 victories and is now the general manager of the Philadelphia Flyers.
+He's also the first of three generations of Hextalls in the NHL; sons Dennis Hextall and Bryan Hextall Jr. each plays more than 500 games, and grandson Ron Hextall, a goalie, wins the Calder and Conn Smythe trophies with the Philadelphia Flyers in 1986-87.

 1960: Center Dale Hunter is born in Petrolia, Ontario.
 Hunter plays seven seasons with the Quebec Nordiques, who select him in the second round (No. 41) of the 1979 NHL Draft before trading him to the Washington Capitals on June 13, 1987.
 He spends all but the final 12 games of the remainder of his career with the Capitals; Hunter is traded to the Colorado Avalanche on March 23, 1999.
 He finishes his NHL career with 1,020 points (323 goals, 697 assists) and 3,565 penalty minutes in 1,407 regular-season games.
 Hunter is the only player in NHL history with more than 1,000 points and 3,000 penalty minutes.